connectedblue/connectedblue.github.io/index.md

 ## Introduction

 * Bristol has deployed multiple sensors around the city and made data available in an open data project (https://opendata.bristol.gov.uk/)
-* One dataset collects journey times from  different routes, varying in length from r min(summary$distance_miles) to r max(summary$distance_miles) miles.
+* One dataset collects journey times from 51 different routes.
 This data is collected every ten minutes, 24 hours a day, seven days a week.
 * We introduce today a brand new application that makes use of the historical journey times data to build up a profile of average traffic conditions in Bristol for every hour in every day.
 *  It's expected that this application will be used by commuters, small businesses and local government planners amongst others.
 * The application can be accessed at https://connectedblue.shinyapps.io/bristoltraffic/